Macron, Li Qiang, Zelenskyy to take part in WEF Davos meet; Irani, Vaishnaw, Puri to represent India - OrissaPOST

 The WEF said the meeting will drive dialogue, cooperation, and partnerships on global imperatives, including economic growth, climate and nature action, energy security, technology governance, and human development.

-The meeting will also be attended by South Korean President Han Duck-soo, Spain Prime Minister Pedro Sánchez, Swiss President Viola Amherd, Belgium Prime Minister Alexander De Croo, Iraq President Mohammed Shyaa Al Sudani, Netherlands PM Mark Rutte, Qatar Prime Minister Mohammed Bin Abdulrahman Al Thani, Singapore President Tharman Shanmugaratnam, Sri Lanka President Ranil Wickremesinghe, and Vietnam PM Pham Minh Chinh.
+The meeting will also be attended by South Korean President Han Duck-soo, Spain Prime Minister Pedro Sanchez, Swiss President Viola Amherd, Belgium Prime Minister Alexander De Croo, Iraq President Mohammed Shyaa Al Sudani, Netherlands Prime Minister Mark Rutte, Qatar Prime Minister Mohammed Bin Abdulrahman Al Thani, Singapore President Tharman Shanmugaratnam, Sri Lanka President Ranil Wickremesinghe, and Vietnam Prime Minister Pham Minh Chinh.

 An estimated 1,600 business leaders, including 800-plus of the world’s top CEOs and chairpersons, will also participate, while there will also be more than 150 global innovators, tech pioneers, and unicorns, as also over 35 cultural leaders.